Thodex: Thodex collapse

-Thodex ran their final rewards campaign from March 15 until April 15 in 2021.
+Thodex ran their final rewards campaign from March 15 until April 15, 2021.
 The company stated that they would give free dogecoins to new users, and 4 million tokens were distributed.
 The campaign led up to a day (April 20) that was named as "Dogeday" by Dogecoin fans, because the price was expected to go up on this day.
 The price of Dogecoin went up 20% on April 20, 2021.
 At the same time, users experienced some disruptions in their transactions.
 Following complaints, Thodex stated that the issues were due to the exchange being under a cyberattack and the next day, April 20, trading on Thodex was halted entirely.
 On April 21, users could no longer access their accounts and the Thodex website stated that the platform was "temporarily closed".
 In the meantime, Faruk Fatih Özer, the owner of Thodex, left Turkey for Tirana, Albania with $2 billion of cryptocurrency in his possession.

-Complaints by users led to the start of an investigation on April 22, 2021 by public prosecutors.
+Complaints by users led to the start of an investigation on April 22, 2021, by public prosecutors.
 In May 2021, the first hearing for a victim of the frozen exchange was held by the Anatolian Civil Court.
 They sued Thodex for the taking and using of deposited money contrary to the user agreement.